alexmilowski/littleflow/integrations/redis/README.md

  * `wait:delay` - a task for delaying a workflow by a certain time duration
  * `wait:event` - a task for waiting for a system event of a particular kind
+ * `wait:acquire` - acquires a countdown latch and increments the value
+ * `wait:release` - releases a countdown latch and decrements the value
+ * `wait:countdown` - waits for a countdown latch to go to zero

 The implementation of these can be found in [wait.py](https://github.com/alexmilowski/littleflow/blob/main/integrations/redis/littleflow_redis/wait.py) with the event listener in `WaitTaskListener`.